-(6) This figure, who used the slogan "unbought and unbossed" to title her autobiography, founded the Congressional Black Caucus.
-This lawmaker visited segregationist (+) George Wallace in the hospital in 1972 when they were both running for president.
-A representative from () New York from 1969 to 1983, this is, for the points, what politician who was the first Black woman elected to Congress?
+(9) This figure used the slogan "unbought and unbossed" to title her autobiography.
+This woman expanded the school lunch program and founded the (+) Congressional Black Caucus.
+This lawmaker visited segregationist George Wallace in the hospital in 1972 when they were both running for () president.
+For the points, name this politician who served as a representative from New York from 1969 to 1983, the first Black woman elected to Congress.